 The McDonald brothers vowed they would get rich when their father lost his job at a New Hampshire shoe factory.
 After 42 years of loyal service, he received no pension, no gold watch, no thank you.

-Stung by their father’s abrupt dismissal, the McDonald brothers vowed they would make a million dollars by the time they reached 50.
+Stung by their father’s abrupt dismissal, the McDonald brothers pledged they would make a million dollars by the time they reached 50.
 They almost made it.

 Richard and Maurice McDonald were born in Manchester, N.H., the sons of Irish immigrants.
 Their father Patrick worked as a shift manager at the G.P.
 Krafts shoe factory as one of some 20,000 shoe workers in Manchester.

 McDonald Brothers Go West

 Maurice, or Mac, was born November 26, 1902.
 Richard, or Dick, was born February 16, 1909.
 The McDonald brothers had three sisters.
 Mac went to Central High School, Dick to West.
 They attended some of the same classes as the Revson brothers, who founded the Revlon cosmetic empire.

 After they graduated from high school, the McDonald brothers moved to Hollywood, Calif.

 Mac and Dick began working as set movers and handymen at film studios.
 They opened a movie theater that didn’t do so well.
 Then they opened a hot dog stand in Monrovia, Calif., in 1937.
 They called it the Airdome and added 10-cent hamburgers and all-you-can-drink orange juice for a nickel.
 The hot dog stand did okay.

 In 1940, the brothers moved the building 40 miles east to a bigger city: San Bernardino.
 They called it McDonald’s Bar-B-Que, with 25 items on the menu.
 By the fall of 1948, Dick and Mac realized most of their money came from hamburger sales.
 They closed their barbecue stand and built anew.

 Their goals: speed, volume and cleanliness.
 The new drive-in had no interior and no wait staff, but it had a kitchen designed as a production assembly line.
 A stainless steel grill replaced the old iron version because it could cook more burgers.
 Paper and plastic replaced cutlery and plates, and the dishwashers who Dick complained were drunks didn’t return.
 Customers ordered food at the counter and got it within seconds.